Expository sermon is a post that explains how to write an expository sermon and it is a post that provides an example of an expository sermon.

 How To Write An Expository Sermon

-Expository sermons are developed from a passage of Scripture.
-Usually, expository sermons are the means by which ministers preach through books of the Bible.
+Usually expository sermons are developed from a passage of Scripture.
+Expository sermons are the means by which ministers preach through books of the Bible.

 Writing an expository sermon usually begins with the study of a text of Scripture.
 Once you have studied the text of Scripture, you start to develop the main preaching point or what some people call the big idea of the passage of Scripture.

 The Main Preaching Point

-When you are teaching through a book of the Bible, expository sermons should cover one preaching point at a time.
+When you teach through a book of the Bible, expository sermons should cover one preaching point at a time.